HarryZ2k3/HarryZ2k3/README.md

 - 👀 I’m interested in computer
 - 🌱 I’m currently learning how to code
 - 📫 How to reach me phuongdai.saigon@gmail.com
+- My moto: "Hòa nhập chứ không hòa tan" and "Proud of who you are no matter how different you are"
+- What really grinds my gear: people who thinks they are better than everyone else

+Trying to make the world a better place, one nice things to another person at a time.
+Thanks for reading this far, please reach me at my email: phuongdai.saigon@gmail.com